oz123/salt-vagrant-demo/README.rst

     sudo salt \* test.ping

-This was tested on a Gentoo System running with Vagrand 1.7.4, and is expected to work on other system too.
+This was tested on a Gentoo System running with Vagrant 1.7.4, and is expected to work on other system too.